Charts > Extra Chart Factors

 The Pars Substanciae appears as the "Lot of Accusation".
 This is all the

 information we have got on this point at the moment.

-Why is the South Node not displayed in the charts?
+Can the South Node be displayed in the charts?